 According to the law mentioned above, the Romanian courts have jurisdiction if the defendant is domiciled or, failing domicile, a habitual residence or headquarters, and in the absence of the headquarters, a secondary office or goodwill in Romania at the date of filing the request.
 In case there are multiple defendants involved, the Romanian courts will become competent if at least one of the defendants comply to the previously mentioned conditions.
 However, if the request was filed only for the purpose of excluding the defendant from the jurisdiction of his domicile or habitual residence or, where applicable, the main or secondary office located abroad, the Romanian courts will not gain international jurisdiction.

 Moreover, the Romanian courts are also competent to judge any request regarding activities at the secondary office of a legal person not having headquarters in Romania, when this secondary office is located in Romania at the date of the request.
+If this is the case, our Romanian lawyers can provide more details.

 Regarding the choice of the court, Romanian law provides that, on what concers patrimonial matters, the parties may agree on the competent court to hear the actual or potential litigation springing from legal relationship that has foreign elements.
 Except as otherwise provided, the chosen court owns exclusive jurisdiction.
 However, the choice regarding the court will not take effect if it leads to abusively depriving one of the parties of the protection provided by the court which was established by the Romanian law.